How to grow rhubarb

-If you have a greenhouse or garage, you can lift rhubarb plants to force indoors, for an even earlier crop.
+If you have a greenhouse or garage, you can lift rhubarb plants to force them indoors, for an even earlier crop.
 Dig up crowns in November and leave them on the soil surface to chill for two weeks.
 This will break dormancy.
 Then pot up each crown in compost, before moving into a cool indoor spot, and then cover.

 It’s best to wait until your plants are well-established before forcing rhubarb, as it takes quite a lot of energy from the plant.
 Forced rhubarb plants will not usually produce much of a crop later on, but can be divided and replanted in summer.

-How to grow rhubarb – harvesting rhubarb
+How to propagate rhubarb

-Harvest rhubarb stems when they’re green or red.
+Harvest rhubarb stems when they're green or red.
 For strong and healthy growth, don’t harvest rhubarb in the first year, and take only a few stalks in the second.
 If you have established plants, three or more years old, rhubarb is ready to harvest from spring onwards, as soon as the stalks are long enough – between 30-60cm, depending on the variety.
-There’s no need to use a knife, simply pull and twist the stems off the plant, as this stimulates fresh new growth.
+There’s no need to use a knife when harvesting rhubarb, simply pull and twist the stems off the plant, as this stimulates fresh new growth.

 Here, Monty Don demonstrates the best way to harvest rhubarb: